 - Develop their inner person: we will always seek to enable the ‘inner person’ to emerge; we will nurture and support the development and growth of the individual in their new skills and aptitudes.

-- Enable meaningful employment: we will provide practical support and training to our young people to develop their work skills and independence.
+- Enable meaningful employment: we will provide practical support and training to our young people to develop their work skills and as much independence as possible, working together as supportive co-workers in all we do.
 This will, in turn, enable them to make a meaningful contribution to their local community.